 - a camera,

 - plenty of fresh paper and a juicy pen

 - your lunch

 $80; $72 current SFZC members; $64 limited income.
-Some partial scholarships available; see About Registration, Scholarships and Cancellations
+Some partial scholarships available.
+No one turned away for lack of funds.
+(About Registration, Scholarships and Cancellations

 For an additional $25 fee, students can arrange to meet with the instructor for an individual one-hour conference (to be scheduled by instructor and student).
 To Register: